kristofferv98/VoiceProcessingToolkit/README.md

  ### Configuration
  Customize the toolkit with settings like wake word sensitivity and audio sample rate.
-See `configuration.md` for details.
+See the examples for more details.

  ### Contributing
  Contributions are welcome!
 See CONTRIBUTING.md for guidelines.